NBA Trade Deadline: Will Sixers' Ben Simmons Finally Be Traded?

 But, it looks like Boston is going to continue to let its young core of Brown and Jayson Tatum try to work things out.

-Brown would provide the Sixers with a much-needed wing that can score in multiple ways and find his own shot.MORE NEWS: Philadelphia Police: Man Shot, Killed During Attempted Carjacking In Rhawnhurst
+Brown would provide the Sixers with a much-needed wing that can score in multiple ways and find his own shot.MORE NEWS: Man Critically Injured After More Than 35 Shots Fired In Stenton Shooting, Philadelphia Police Say

 If the Celtics spiral this season and get knocked out in the play-in game, maybe they would be willing to make a deal during the offseason.
 The Sixers would certainly be interested if they’re not able to move Simmons by the deadline.